philcali/robot-vision/README.md

 ## Known Issues

 - Very rarely in testing, I found that keyboard inputs would _stick_.
-The only way to fix this, atm, is to re-run `rvc` with the `-c` or `--clear-keys` flag.
+The only way to fix this at the moment, is to re-run `rvc` with the `-c` or `--clear-keys` flag.
-- Dual monitor support does not currently work.
+- Dual monitor support does not currently work, but should be easy enough to add.

 ## TODO's

-- Popout interface for dynamic controls
+- Popout interface for dynamic controls (mainly controlling scales and quality)
-- interface for uploading and dowloading files
+- interface for uploading and downloading files

 ## License